 Japan's social insurance system consists of several components with specific contribution rates shared between employers and employees:

-These contributions must be calculated precisely based on each employee's "standard monthly remuneration," which is determined through a specific calculation methodology and falls into one of 50 salary brackets (等級, tokyu).
+These contributions must be calculated precisely based on each employee's "standard monthly remuneration," which is determined through a specific calculation methodology and falls into one of 50 salary brackets (等級, tokyu) for Health/Pension insurance.

 A distinctive feature of Japan's payroll system is the municipality-specific inhabitant tax (住民税, Juuminzei):